fniessink/toisto/docs/software.md

 ### Concepts with multiple labels

 Labels consist of either one string or a list of strings.
 A list of strings is used when there are multiple equivalent ways to express the concept in a language, as with "Mikä päivä tänään on?" and "Mikä päivä on tänään?" below.
-Toiso will quiz the user with each synonym, so in the example below users practicing Finnish will be asked to translate both Finnish sentences.
+Toisto will quiz the user with each synonym, so in the example below users practicing Finnish will be asked to translate both Finnish sentences.

 ```json
 {